Green beans are a dinner staple that is delicious & versatile. Try them blanched, pan-fried, steamed, boiled, in a casserole or even microwaved!

 - Now that green beans are available without the cumbersome stringy part, they’re much easier to eat and enjoy!
 You don’t need to trim off the tapered end, but the stem end is best removed before eating.

-Produce: lemon, potatoes, red peppers, onion, shallot, garlic, mushrooms, fennel, tomatoes, carrots, and squash.
+Produce: lemon, potatoes, red peppers, onion & green onion, shallot, garlic, mushrooms, fennel, tomatoes, carrots, and squash

-Herbs & Spices: lemon zest, basil, salt, pepper, ginger, tarragon, mustard, dill, mint, chilli pepper, and parsley.
+Herbs & Spices: lemon zest, basil, salt, pepper, ginger, tarragon, mustard, dill, mint, chilli pepper, cilantro and parsley

-Protein: beef, fish, chicken, pork, almonds, bacon, pecans, turkey, and shrimp.
+Protein: beef, fish, chicken, pork, almonds, bacon, turkey, shrimp, pecans, peanuts, pumpkin seeds